 Roy Haynes Jr. is Senior Vice President and Counsel to Citi Global Markets Inc. where he advises on regulatory issues and transactions involving the sale, purchase and custody of financial products.
 He is also co-head of Citi's pro bono efforts with the New York City Family Court Volunteer Attorney Program.
 Prior to joining Citi, Mr. Haynes practiced at a national law firm where he focused on general corporate matters.
 Mr. Haynes received his B.A. in History from the University at Albany SUNY and his J.D. from Boston University School of Law.

-Thomas W. Ostrander is a Managing Director with GCA Savvian Advisors, a medium-sized boutique investment bank.
-Before joining GCA Savvian in 2011, he was a Managing Director at Banc of America Securities LLC.
+Thomas W. Ostrander is Chief Financial Officer with U.S. Paper Alliance.
+Before joining U.S. Paper Alliance, he was a Managing Director with GCA Savvian Advisors and a Managing Director at Banc of America Securities LLC.
 Prior to that, he was at Citigroup (and predecessors) for nearly 20 years, joining Salomon Brothers (which later became part of Citigroup) in 1989, after 13 years as a senior investment banker at Kidder, Peabody & Co., where he also sat on the firm's Board of Directors.
 He was on the Board of Directors of the Westmoreland Coal Company from 1995 until 2007, the Board of the National Down Syndrome Society from 1988 to 1995, and was the Board President of the Ballet Hispanico from 1998-2010.
 Mr. Ostrander has been active at the University of Michigan, where he has served on various advisory boards and committees.
 Mr. Ostrander received his A.B. in Economics from University of Michigan, and he earned an M.B.A. from the Harvard Business School.